NBMP Annual Report

 The National Bat Monitoring Programme (NBMP) is an annual series of bat surveys undertaken by thousands of dedicated volunteers, which allow us to monitor changes in British bat populations.
 The data we collect are used by the Government and conservation organisations to monitor the health of our environment, inform policy and improve the conservation of bats.

-This report provides population trends for 11 of Great Britain's 17 breeding bat species derived from data collected up to and including summer 2018.
-Trends are provided at GB-level and also at UK and country-level where sufficient data are available (11 species in England, four species in Scotland, seven species in Wales, one species in Northern Ireland and one species at UK-level).
-This report also provides information on our survey methods.
+Trends are provided at GB level and also at UK and country level where sufficient data are available.
+Updated trends are calculated for nine species in England, four species in Scotland, four species in Wales, one species in Northern Ireland and one species at UK level.

 Official Statistics: These statistics have been produced to the high professional standards set out in the Code of Practice for Official Statistics.

-This report was compiled by Philip Briggs, Katherine Boughey and David Williamson.
+This report was compiled by Philip Briggs, Nathalie Cossa, Lia Gilmour, Sarah Scott and Parvathy Venugopal.
 Statistical analysis was completed by Steve Langton.

 Bat Conservation Ireland contributes Northern Ireland bat records collated by the Irish Bat Monitoring Programme which is funded by the National Parks and Wildlife Service of the Department of Arts, Heritage and the Gaeltacht, Republic of Ireland and Northern Ireland Environment Agency.
 Data are shared on the NBN Atlas and GBIF.